-The first panel of Figure \ref{fig:BR_3x3x3} shows the best response agents perform well against a Solly trained for 10k steps (average reward $\sim$1.0).
+We show the results for the 3x3 3-player game in Figure \ref{fig:BR_3x3x3}.
+The first panel shows that the best response agents perform well against a Solly trained for 10k steps (average reward $\sim$1.0).
 However, for more advanced training checkpoints of Solly, the best response agent's reward drops to 0.25 units.
 For context, a player who wins every round through a successful bid (earning 2 units each time) would have a best response of 2.
 The decreasing trend indicates that the best response agents had an increasingly hard time exploiting Solly as Solly gained more experience through self-play.
 The second panel of the figure depicts the best response score separately for each player position at checkpoints 5M and above.
 We find no material differences between the scores at the three player positions, suggesting that Solly is equally difficult to exploit regardless of the player order.